Team-PlanOut/planout-backend/README.md

 ```

-Build the backend into js files and put them into dist directory
+Build the backend into js files and put them into the dist directory

 ```bash
 npm run build